Chicago Personal Injury Attorneys

 The essence of a personal injury claim is negligence.
 When another person, company, or even a governmental agency acts irresponsibly, others can get hurt.
 The injury is often physical, but it can also be psychological or emotional as well.

 To win a personal injury case, the victim must show that the defendant was negligent.
-There are four specific elements that are required under Illinois law:
+Four specific elements are required under Illinois law:

-- Breach.
+• Breach.
 Next, the plaintiff must demonstrate that the defendant breached the duty of care.
 This is where the defendant’s negligent acts and/or omissions are brought out.
-It also covers situations where the at-fault party breaks a law or engages in intentional wrongdoing.
+It also covers situations where the at-fault party breaks the law or engages in intentional wrongdoing.
 Breach is usually the most contested part of a lawsuit.

-- Causation.
+• Causation.
 The defendant’s breach has to actually cause injury to the plaintiff.
-If the defendant acted negligently but didn’t harm to the plaintiff, this element fails.
+If the defendant acted negligently but didn’t harm the plaintiff, this element fails.

 Examples of Chicago Personal Injury Cases We Handle